Customize Your EVM-Powered Subnet

 Subnet-EVM can provide custom functionalities with precompiled contracts.
 These precompiled

-contracts can be activated through ChainConfig
+contracts can be activated through ChainConfig (in genesis or as an upgrade).

 AllowList Interface

-interface is used by precompiles to check if a given address is allowed to use a
+The AllowList interface is used by precompiles to check if a given address is allowed to use a

-consist of two main roles, Admin
+precompiled contract.
+AllowList consist of two main roles, Admin and Enabled.
+Admin can

-addresses can use the precompiled
+add/remove other Admin and Enabled addresses.
+Enabled addresses can use the precompiled

 contract, but cannot modify other roles.

-fields to precompile contract configurations.
+AllowList adds adminAddresses and enabledAddresses fields to precompile contract configurations.

 For instance fee manager precompile contract configuration looks like this: